github/docs/data/reusables/rai/copilot/about-copilot-dotcom-chat.md

 ### Response generation

 The language model generates a response based on its analysis of the input prompt and the context provided to it.
-The language model can gather additional context (for example repository data stored on GitHub or search results from Bing), and provide a response based on the prompt.
+The language model can gather additional context (for example repository data stored on {% data variables.product.prodname_dotcom %} or search results from Bing), and provide a response based on the prompt.
 This response can take the form of generated code, code suggestions, or explanations of existing code.

 ### Output formatting